AdaCore/gnatstudio/docs/users_guide/remote.rst

 Remote operations
 -----------------

-GPS defines four different categories of remote operation and corresponding
-servers: Build operations, Debug operations, Execution operations and Tools operations.
+GNAT Studio defines four different categories of remote operation and corresponding servers: Build operations, Debug operations, Execution operations and Tools operations.
 All compiler-related operations are performed on the Build_Server.
 The Tools_Server is explained below.
 The debugger runs on the Debug_Server and the project's resulting programs run on the Execution_Server.
-The GPS_Server (the local machine) is used for all other operations.
+The GNAT_Studio_Server (the local machine) is used for all other operations.
 These "servers" may not (and are often not) different machines.

 The Tools_Server handles all compiler related operations that do not depend